SimonLuder/2D_Geometric_Shapes_Generator/README.md

 - A fixed size (default 265x265 pixel)
 - A fixed or random background colour (default black)
 - A fixed or random filling colour of each shape (default white)
+- A fixed or random aspect ratio of the shape W / H between 0.5 and 2 (default 1)
 - A fixed or random rotation angle between -180° and 180° (default 0°)
 - A fixed or random position inside of the containing image (default centered)
 - A fixed or random perimeter (default 50% of image height)